mounaiban/slowcomb/INSTALL.rst

 system.
 The VE will be hosted in a subdirectory at this location.

-  Windows Users: please refer to the Python Documentation, under the section .. _`venv - Creation of Virtual Environments`: https:// docs.python3.org/3/library/venv.html for Windows-equivalent instructions.
+  Windows Users: please refer to the Python Documentation, under the section `venv - Creation of Virtual Environments <https://docs.python3.org/3/library/venv.html>`_ for Windows-equivalent instructions.

 If you are using a UNIX shell, use the following command to create a VE in the working directory: